 \subsection{Problem Formulation}

-In our evaluation, we considered the scenario in which an agent has already captured observations of several configurations for each place.
-What occurs when the agent is given a new representation of a place?
-Can the agent match the representation to one of the other representations of the the same place in the database?
+In our evaluation, we focus on the scenario in which an agent has already captured observations of several configurations for each place.
+What occurs when the agent is given a new image of a place?
+Can the agent match this new image to one of the other representations of the the same place in the database?
 The problem is illustrated in Figure \ref{fig:synthiaQuery}.
-Our goal was to compare the performance of the traditional \emph{Bag of Binary Words} method and our extended version that incorporates the information about dynamic objects.
+We compare the performance of the traditional Bag of Binary Words method with our extended version incorporating information about dynamic objects.